chrismits/RecLeagues/README.md

 if this fails, run `ng serve --open --port 8000`
 the angular app will run on localhost:8000

-# For PoC and to be able to add players to db:
+# Start up backend server before running real-app.
-nodejs server needs to run to add players to db.
-In another terminal cd into backend and create a .env file.
-There add DATABASE_URL = <db_link>.
-Let me know and i'll send you the <db_link> and logins for the MongoDB Atlas database.
-This step is required to connect to the remote database.
-After doing this run nodemon server.js and the server should start running locally on port 4000.
+cd into backend directory.
+Make sure you have a .env file with the DATABASE_URL and PORT fields.
+Run nodemon server.js and server should run locally on port 8080.